anako18/Space-searcher/README.md

 ## Controls
 After pressing the key the airship will start to fly non-stop automatically.
-- `Left arrow or "q"` - turns the airshop to the left
+- `Left arrow or A or Q` - turns the airshop to the left (azerty and qwerty)
-- `Right arrow or "d"` - turns the airshop to the right
+- `Right arrow or D` - turns the airshop to the right
-- `l` - use the laser
+- `L or SPACE` - use the laser
 # Project structure
 - **/css** - css files
 - **/images** - images, mainly the planet previews